doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 - 20 October 2016 gave a paper on “The Anti-Modern James, Balzac, and Barthes” for a panel on “French Connections II: Historical Dialectics” at the third international conference of the European Society of Jamesian Studies, for a panel on “Historical Dialectics II”, “Reading James in the Twenty-First Century: Heritage and Transmission”, The American University of Paris, 20–22 x 2016, Paris, France.

-- 1 April 2017 gave a paper on “Hegel, Shakespeare, and Forms of the World Spirit” for a one-day symposium on “Hegel and Shakespeare” that took place as part of the Kingston Shakespeare Seminar (KiSS), Kingston University, London.
+- 1 April 2017 gave a paper on “Hegel, Shakespeare, and Forms of the World Spirit” for a one-day symposium on “Hegel and Shakespeare”, 1 April 2017 that took place as part of the Kingston Shakespeare Seminar (KiSS), Kingston University, London.
 This event was held at the Garrick’s Temple, Hampton.
 The other speakers for the event were Jennifer Bates, Ewan Fernie, Simon Haines, Paul Kottman and Joe Moshenska.
 The event was followed with a performance of Chamber Music, “The Music of the World Spirit” from the Abel Quartet in the Temple (Haydn, Mozart, Devienne).
 Hampton, London, UK.

 I. As a graduate student at Oxford attended two conferences in London one on Intertextuality (Michael Riffaterre, Columbia University gave one keynote address and Ann Jefferson, University of Oxford, gave another talk) and another on Michel Foucault.